The Henle Library is one of my favorite sheet music reading apps.

 The best sheet music apps for iPad, Android and Windows tablets

-In order to manage your digital sheet music on your tablet / iPad, you will need to choose a sheet music app.
-A good sheet music reading app can manage a large number of files (mostly in PDF format), quickly find the right score, create playlists and let you annotate the music.
+In order to manage your digital sheet music on a tablet or iPad, you will need to choose a sheet music app.
+A good sheet music reading app can manage a large number of files (mostly in PDF format), quickly find the right score, create playlists or setlists, and let you annotate the music.

 If you’re on Android or Windows, you’ll probably want to turn to MobileSheets, which has little competition on either platform.
 On the other hand, if you have an iPad, the options are numerous and the choice much more difficult.
 Don’t worry though, the apps presented here are all very capable and mature, and there’s no such thing as a bad choice!